-With an early career in architecture it would have been natural for Victoria to express herself with straight line precision but a dissertation during her masters exploring the influences technology has on creativity, she chooses to only use her hands to make her art.
-Today, Albuquerque paints on two dimensional surfaces and tells stories about human life.
-It is vital for Victoria's work to be a drawing in of information to make a balanced and harmonious influence on life, self and others.
+With an early career in architecture it would have been natural for Victoria to express herself with straight line precision but a dissertation during her masters on the influences computers have on creativity she only using her hands.
+Today, Albuquerque paints and this allows her to explore what is most curious about in life.
+Her work is a drawing in of information to make peaceful, proportioned paintings about life, herself and others.

 About the work

-Finding a balance in my work is really important to me, so composition is vital, looking at an everyday object, person or landscape and setting out the constraints of the canvas, encouraging you to draw your eyes across the surface, paying particular attention to what happens at the edges of the work.
+Composition is vital for me to find balance in my work, looking at an everyday object, person or landscape and setting out the constraints of the canvas, encouraging you to draw your eyes across the surface, paying particular attention to what happens at the edges of the work.

 All portrait photography by Elizabeth Roberts